United States District Court for the Western District of New York

 Appeals are taken to the Second Circuit (except for patent claims and claims against the U.S. government under the Tucker Act, which are appealed to the Federal Circuit).

 Jurisdiction

 The Western District of New York includes the following counties: Allegany, Cattaraugus, Chautauqua, Chemung, Erie, Genesee, Livingston, Monroe, Niagara, Ontario, Orleans, Schuyler, Seneca, Steuben, Wayne, Wyoming, and Yates.
 Cities within its jurisdiction include Buffalo, Rochester, and Elmira.
 From 1904 to 1916, the court met at the United States Post Office (Lockport, New York).

+Buffalo Division comprises the following counties: Allegany, Cattaraugus, Chautauqua, Erie, Genesee, Niagara, Orleans, and Wyoming.

+Rochester Division comprises the following counties: Chemung, Livingston, Monroe, Ontario, Schuyler, Seneca, Steuben, Wayne, and Yates.

-The United States Government is represented in the district by the United States Attorney for the Western District of New York.
-As of 22 February 2025 the U.S. Attorney is Trini E. Ross.
+The United States government is represented in the district by the United States Attorney for the Western District of New York.
+As of 22 February 2025 the U.S. attorney is Joel L. Violanti.